pnegahdar/gitserve/Readme.md

 ## gitserve: webserver to serve git archives of any git path

+Creates a webserver that serves on top of git-archive, fetches the repo in the background every 30 seconds.

 #### Installation:

 Grab the right precompiled bin from github releases and put it in your path.
 Don't forget to `chmod +x` the bin.